Ziyadelbanna/Paint/README.md

 >_A paint application which draws and colors several geometrical shapes.
 With undo, redo, resize, delete and move shapes, paint is made easier._

-* Use PlugIn to insert any new shape you want that is not included among the default shapes.
+* Use "PlugIn" to insert any new shape you want that is not included among the default shapes.

 ### Download Paint